nnishiyama/bios611-project/README.md

 cd bios611-project/
 ```

-Then build the docker container as follows:
+Then build the Docker container as follows:

 ```
 docker build . -t eqtl
 ```

-And then start an RStudio server like this:
+And then start an RStudio server inside the Docker container like this:

 ```
 docker run -e PASSWORD=pilot \